NIVANorge/jupyterhub_benchmarks/README.md

 ## Results

-Results from each test are shown on the bar charts below. **For all tests except the first (`Write to shared disk`), lower scores are better**.
+Results from each test are shown on the bar charts below.
+Black vertical lines on each bar represent the variability over the 10 tests (as 95% confidence intervals). **For all tests except the first (`Write to shared disk`), lower scores are better**.

 **The old Hub has better performance than the new Hub on all tests**.